 SA Tech Job Fair

-The second annual San Antonio Tech Job Fair is just around the corner.
-Over 30 companies will be at The Doseum on September 26, and they are hungry for new tech team members!
+The third bi-annual San Antonio Tech Job Fair is just around the corner.
+Over 25 companies will be at The Jack Guenther Pavilion on April 10th, and they are hungry for new tech team members!

 At the job fair, companies want to quickly source a list of new talent leads.
 AKA they need to find qualified employees they can begin interviewing for jobs.
 Recruiters will represent their organization at tables with informational handouts and company swag.
 Your goal at a job fair is to set yourself apart from other candidates and ensure your name makes it to the top of those lead lists.